 Question 10 of 20

-Based on this equation, in order to sustain population growth and maintain environmental impact, what factor must change at a rate equal to the rate of population growth?
+Based on this equation, in order to sustain population growth but maintain the same level of environmental impact, what factor must change at a rate equal to the rate of population growth?

 Question 11 of 20